laem/cartes/app/voyage/README.md

 yarn && yarn dev
 ```

-You'll have to create your free MapTiler key and put it in a `env.local` file :
+You'll have to create your free MapTiler key and put it in a `.env.local` file at the root of the futureco folder:

 ```
 NEXT_PUBLIC_MAPTILER=YOUR_KEY